Heatblur-Simulations/f-4e-manual/src/pilot_cockpit.md

 #### Mode Selector Knob

 Switches between different operating modes — Compass, DG (directional gyro), and Slaved.
-It also has a springloaded SYNC position for fast synchronization of the azimuth system basen on the compass flux valve signal.
+It also has a spring-loaded SYNC position for fast synchronization of the azimuth system basen on the compass flux valve signal.

 | Name                  | Description                                                                                                                                                                                                                  |